 Being on top of things is even more important as you start to supervise others.
 Group practice owner and coach Sherry Shockey-Pope recommends documenting when you discuss cases with supervisees.
 Write down your discussion and then your follow up plan with the client... and then actually follow up!

 Similarly, Kate Pieper says that clients have commented on her follow up with them.
 She makes sure to note at the end of each session what they will be addressing in the next session.
 Kate also recommends not being afraid to take some notes during counseling sessions.
 She is casual with this and that makes her clients feel comfortable, too.

 Maaliea Wilbur of Therapy Works wraps things up nicely with this advice: "Do it!"

 Lastly, Amber Hawley of Fremont Counseling Services has one last tip for you... sign up for my Webinar CE Club!
+(Edit: the Webinar CE Club is no longer, but you still get access to all my ote writing tips and trainings in the Meaningful Documentation Academy!)
 I swear, I didn't tell her to say that ;) But it does highlight the importance of staying connected with colleagues and making room for this type of discussion so that you can always have the best resources.

 Feel free to share your tips below in the comments!